01 May CB1. Digital Lawyer and My personal history

 - More and more of what my law firm does is digitised, including doing STPs (Single Touch Payrolls), BAS (Business Activity Statements), client correspondence, court correspondence, 2nd and 3rd party correspondence.
 We have folders galore.
 All nicely cascaded.

 - Emails remain my favourite form of communication.
-Even this blog is written by email, for forwarding to my staff member(s) to proofread, if not improve.
+Even this blog post is written by email, for forwarding to my staff member(s) to proofread, if not improve.

-- I have an interest in computer technology, so apart from saying yes to a nice invitation to become a Non-Executive Director in an ASX listed company specialising in digital economy, I have begun to use Adobe Acrobat Pro – testing and implementing its creative abilities – and using even more Google Hangouts like never before.
+- I have an interest in computer technology, so apart from saying yes to a nice invitation to become a Non-Executive Director in an ASX listed company specialising in digital economy, I have begun to use Adobe Acrobat Pro – testing and implementing its creative capabilities – and using even more Google Hangouts like never before.
 If PM Morrison and Treasurer Frydenberg use it, I will too.

 - During these unprecedented times, my clients who are hoteliers, restauranteurs, café owners and landlords are bearing the brunt of the economic slowdown, akin to the 1930s great depression.
 On the other hand, my accountant, digital economy and essential business clients (medicine is one) are making good money and some are even adding staff members.
 The takeaway food economy has become digitised – more deliveries on e-bikes are seen on the street.

 - My law firm recently wrote a legal article on Lease ‘Rent Relief Package’ to help my landlord clients – particularly retail and commercial ones.
 It is also helpful to tenants.
 As I type this blog, my firm is polishing a legal article on the JobKeeper scheme.
-Such legal articles are sent out in ‘monthly’ newsletters to 1,700 clients and friends, some of whom would reply to say hi and a few would unsubscribe which is fine.
+Such legal articles are sent out in ‘monthly’ newsletters to over 1,700 clients and friends, some of whom would reply to say hi and a few would unsubscribe which is fine.

 - So, Comasters Law Firm is becoming even more digital.
 And for that matter, the whole Australian economy is too.

 - I take this opportunity to write a few words about myself.
 This is like writing a mini book at a time so that one day in the future, it becomes a sizable book like ‘A Bigger Picture’ by the former prime minister Malcolm Turnbull.
-In a future blog, I may comment on that book.
+In a future blog post, I may comment on that book.

 - Born in South East Asia, I was sent to an English school when I entered primary Standard One.
 My teachers were oh so strict that I was surprised I got canned, a punishment I never received at home.
 My parents probably spoilt me.